RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Methodology

 We note that Equation~\ref{eq:lsp} recovers the routing formulation presented in existing routing methods~\citep{hu2024routerbench,song2025irt,zhang2025gpt5makingllmscheaper} but arrived at through the lens of an MOO.

 \paragraph{Chebyshev Scalarization.} In general, if the Pareto front is non-convex, there could be points on the Pareto front that cannot be obtained as the solutions of any weight-parameterized LSP.
 We therefore also explore Chebyshev scalarization~\citep{zhang20random}, which uncovers points in the concave parts of the Pareto front by formulating the SOP as a weighted Chebyshev distance to an ideal reference point.
-Chebyshev scalarization aims to minimize the maximum weight-scaled penalty over all dimensions of the MOO from an ideal reference point.
-The Chebyshev scalarization problem (CSP) of our MOO with weight vector $\bm{w} \in \mathcal{R}_{\ge 0}^{2}$ is given by:
+In our case, the ideal reference point has a performance of $1$ and a cost of $0$.
+Chebyshev scalarization aims to \textit{minimize} the maximum weight-scaled \textit{penalty} over all dimensions of the MOO from an ideal reference point.
+The Chebyshev scalarization problem (CSP) of our MOO with weight vector $\bm{w} \in \mathbb{R}_{\ge 0}^{2}$ is given by:

 The weight parameter $w_1$ controls the trade-off between performance and cost: a larger value of $w_1$ means a preference for performance over cost by favoring stronger model configurations more often, while a smaller value of $w_1$ prefers weaker but more cost-effective model configurations.
 Given a user-specified tradeoff profile with weight $w_1$ and query $q$, \radar assigns configuration $g = \text{LSP}^{w_1}_{q}$ (or configuration $g = \text{CSP}^{w_1}_{q}$ depending on the chosen scalarization scheme) to maximize performance and minimize cost.